cloudfoundry/app-runtime-interfaces-infrastructure/docs/developer_notes.md

 When present, this parameter will prevent uaa pod to populate `UAA_POSTGRES_HOST` env variable

 **When running `vendor sync` for new version the parameter will need to be removed again**

+## Drawio editable png diagram

+We use png format to keep white background (svg doesn't provide it)

+When exporting please use *Include a copy of my diagram* option.

+Saving existing png should already include the diagram for future edits.